nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning" markdown="1">

 **:warning:**<br>
-Note that the above example is for a newly started-up Warenager.
-If you have already used the `stats` command input at least once, you should see the latest piechart viewed when you are in **Statistics** tab.
+Note that the above example used is a new Warenager session.
+If you have already used the `stats` command input at least once in your current Warenager session, you should see the latest piechart viewed when you are in **Statistics** tab.

 ![tab_step5](images/tab/tab_step5.png)

-Similarly, if you used the `stockview` command input at least once, you should see an existing table describing the latest stock viewed.
+Similarly, if you used the `stockview` command input at least once in your current Warenager session, you should see an existing table describing the latest stock viewed.

 ![tab_step6](images/tab/tab_step6.png)